Strength of materials

 - E - Young's modulus,

-- J - Moment of inertia of the beam's cross-section with respect to the horizontal axis.
+- J - moment of inertia of the beam cross-section with respect to the horizontal axis.

 The constants of integration are determined from the kinematic boundary conditions, i.e., conditions for zero deflections and angles of deflection at a specified type of support.
 See what types of supports there are for a beam in the plane

-As we have noted, the Clebsch method, while maintaining certain conditions of notation, allows for a simple beam to obtain the equation of the deflection line containing only two unknowns (constants of integration) regardless of the number of segments.
+As we have noted the Clebsch method, while maintaining certain conditions of notation, allows for a straight beam to obtain the equation of the deflection line containing only two unknowns (constants of integration) regardless of the number of segments.

-The principles governing the application of the Clebsch method can be summarized in 4 points:
+The rules governing the application of the Clebsch method can be summarized in 4 points:

-we adopt one coordinate system for the simple beam, we cannot write, for example, part of the function from one side and part from the other side of the beam
+The coordinates in all segments must be measured from the same point - we adopt one coordinate system for the straight beam, we cannot write, for example, part of the function from one side and part from the other side of the beam.

-if such a case occurs, the continuous load should be extended to the end of the beam, simultaneously adding the same load with the opposite sign (counter-load)
+In the case of a continuous load acting, it cannot be interrupted - if such a case occurs, the continuous load should be extended to the end of the beam, simultaneously adding the same load with the opposite sign (counter-load).

-\(l_{i-1}\) denotes the coordinate of the beginning of the i-th segment of the beam
+All newly added terms in the expression for the bending moment must contain the factor \((x- l_{i-1})\), where \(l_{i-1}\) denotes the coordinate of the beginning of the i-th segment of the beam.

-the constants of integration apply to the entire beam (for all segments)
+Integration should be performed without expanding expressions in parentheses - the constants of integration apply to the entire beam (for all segments).

-- how to determine the Moment function for a beam for the Clebsch method,
+- how to determine the moment function for the beam using the Clebsch method,

 - how to write the differential equation of the deformed axis and how to integrate it,

-- how to calculate the constants of integration of the equation from boundary conditions for different types of beams,
+- how to calculate the constants of integration from boundary conditions for different types of beams,

 - how to calculate deflection and angle of rotation at any point of the beam.